HITECHCRIME/HC_SG134_Single_Bound/README.md

 smoke a pound on a single bound ya smoke a pound on a single bound ya

-here again with these pointless lessons precious caring turned away atone for the things you say you mute or something i can't tell sometimes like the things you keep leavin' out! following fresh on clues sneezing out so bless you for diss coz you left it out ya
+here again only with these pointless lessons precious caring turned away atone for the things you say you mute or something i can't tell

+sometimes
+like the things you keep('em)
+leavin' out!
+follow (the scent) fresh on clues sneezing out so bless you for diss coz you left it out ya